nline/powerwatch/firmware/plugwatch_G/README.md

   - [  ] ~Particle can deterministically hard reset itself (not in a loop) - particle_rst_test~
     - This does not WORK!
 Must switch to PIN D2 because there is a pull up on D3
   - [  ] Watchdog triggers when not tickled

+## Bugs and things to fix
+ - Switch pins D2 and D3